 “I don’t know how much longer I can do this, but I’ll go as long as I can,” he said.
 In preparation for the next event, Kakes traveled to Austria last spring to consult with race technicians at the Atomic ski factory and to select skis for the next competition.
 “I’m not done yet “

-Overall, twenty-two years later, Kakes is happy with where his life has led him—to work at Mt.
+Overall, 25 years later, Kakes is happy with where his life has led him—to work at Mt.
 Hood Skibowl and live life on Mt.
 Hood.

 “I left my own country and figured out how to do things.
 I was very fortunate that I met Kirk because together we made this work.
 This is home now.”